 Free Guy sets up so much that goes woefully unexplored.
 Instead what it does explore thoroughly feels like listening to a mediocre cover of a song you grew tired of years ago.
 Reynolds is giving a one dimensional comedic performance we’ve seen a dozen times already (including just two months ago.)
 Even the whole construction of the film is just an unholy mixture of other films — The Truman Show, Ready Player One, Deadpool — that managed to better execute on their premise to varying degrees.

 None of this is to say that Free Guy is a total waste.
 Hollywood should make films critiquing itself, just do so without bowing down to the behemoth studios you’re meant to be slighting.
 For all the repetition, there is a reason that Ryan Reynolds keeps getting work.
-They’re fewer with each attempt, but his particular brand of humor still can draw some laughs.
-Free Guy suffers from what it could have been and what it compares itself to, continuously falling short of being the rare original blockbuster.
+His charms fade more with each attempt at the same character, but his particular brand of humor still can draw some laughs.
+Free Guy suffers in comparison to what it could have been and what it compares itself to, continuously falling short of being the rare original blockbuster it would have you believe it is.
 4/10